samuelcastan/predicting-gas-production/README.md

 ## Assumptions and constraints
 - The production model assumes that there'll not be new or removed treatment companies and operators
-- The date of extraction for training data is assumed to be 15/2/2024
 - Inductive Conformal Prediction (ICP) will be used for modelling.

-"Like all other models from the conformal prediction family, ICP is model-agnostic in terms of the underlying point prediction model and data distribution and comes with automatic validity guarantees for final samples of any size."

-"The ICP process involves splitting the dataset into a proper training set and a calibration set.
+- The ICP process involves splitting the dataset into a proper training set and a calibration set.
 The training set is used to create the initial point prediction model, while the calibration set is utilized to calculate conformity scores and produce the prediction intervals of the unseen points."

-"ICP’s efficiency and flexibility have made it a popular choice for uncertainty estimation in various applications."

-- PENDING TO ADD FEATURE DOMAINS FOR DATA VALIDATION WHEN INFERECING ON NEW DATA
-- PENDING TO VALIDATE NORMALITY OF RESIDUALS, PRESENCE OF HETEROSCEDASTICITY